MustaphaMiah/Revision-/NOTES.md

 article is another one of the new HTML5 elements that adds semantic meaning to your markup. article is a sectioning element, and is used to wrap independent, self-contained content.
 The tag works well with blog entries, forum posts, or news articles.

 The section element is also new with HTML5, and has a slightly different semantic meaning than article.
 An article is for standalone content, and a section is for grouping thematically related content.
 They can be used within each other, as needed.
 For example, if a book is the article, then each chapter is a section.
 When there's no relationship between groups of content, then use a div.
+The next HTML5 element that adds semantic meaning and improves accessibility is the header tag.
+It's used to wrap introductory information or navigation links for its parent tag and works well around content that's repeated at the top on multiple pages.

+header shares the embedded landmark feature you saw with main, allowing assistive technologies to quickly navigate to that content.

+Note: The header is meant for use in the body tag of your HTML document.
+This is different than the head element, which contains the page's title, meta information, etc.